Recommendations

 Feature version of the 1936 serial "Shadow of Chinatown."

-The influence of Robert F. Hill in Shadow of Chinatown can be felt in the way modern Thriller films handle artistic bravery.
+The influence of Robert F. Hill in Shadow of Chinatown can be felt in the way modern Action films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 Dir: Aubrey M. Kennedy